Cloufield/GWASTutorial/04_Data_QC/README.md

     	--indep-pairwise 50 5 0.2 \
     	--out plink_results
     ```
-    This command generates two outputs :  `plink_results.prune.in` and `plink_results.prune.out`
+    This command generates two outputs:  `plink_results.prune.in` and `plink_results.prune.out`
     `plink_results.prune.in` is the independent set of SNPs we will use in the following analysis.
     Let's take a look at this file.
-Basically it just contains one SNP id per line.
+Basically, it just contains one SNP id per line.

     ```bash
     head plink_results.prune.in